ESP32 — ESP-IDF v6

 ESP-IDF: Select Port to Use

-Use the buttons in the VS Code status bar or run these commands from the Command Palette:
+Use the status bar buttons or the Command Palette:

 ActionCommand PaletteStatus Bar